 - Accessing Canadian-listed companies is also competitive at DEGIRO, with the broker charging just €2.00 + CAD 0.01 per share.

 With that said, some share dealing fees at DEGIRO can be on the high side:

 - Shares listed in the Czech Republic, Greece, Hungary, or Turkey will set you back €10.00 + 0.16%.

 - Frankfurt stocks cost €7.50 + 0.09%, while Poland shares will set you back €5.00 + 0.16%.

 - If you’re interested in companies based in Australia, Hong Kong, Japan, or Singapore, this will cost you €10.00 + 0.06% at DEGIRO.

 I should note that some of the above markets are hosted by eToro.
-As I noted in my eToro review, you can buy shares and ETFs in a 100% commission-free basis.
+As I noted in my eToro review, you can buy shares in a 100% commission-free basis.
 As such, although some of DEGIRO’s share dealing fees are super-low, cheaper options do actually exist.

 1 Free ETF Per Month*